"Yumi, Yumi, Yumi | We, We, We"

 Language:

-Bislama, English, and French are the three most commonly spoken languages in Port Vila, the capital city of Vanuatu.
-Bislama, a creole language, is the lingua franca of Vanuatu, used for communication between the different linguistic communities in the country.
-English and French are also official languages, taught in schools and used in government and business.
-Many locals are trilingual, able to converse in all three languages.
+Bislama, English, and French are commonly spoken in Port Vila, the capital city of Vanuatu.
+Bislama, a creole language, is the most widely used in daily life.
+English and French, introduced during the colonial period, are also used in education, business, and government.